 - General 4 year program in psychiatry

-- Research track – 5 year program – eligibility is restricted to candidates with previous research experience and who plan on a career in research psychiatry
+- PhD track – 4 or 5 year (5 year preferred) program - eligibility is restricted to candidates with previous research experience and who plan on a career in research psychiatry

 - Combined general adult and child/adolescent psychiatry – 5 or 6 year program – eligibility to enter after successful completion of PGY-3 or PGY-4 general psychiatry residency

 - Pay sources vary – PGY-1 residents do not receive their first pay check until 6-8 weeks into their training

 - Salary range is $64K - $74K from PGY-1 to PGY-4